Wilhelm Canaris: Downfall and execution

 Investigations dragged on inconclusively until April 1945, when orders were received to dispose of the various remaining prisoners of the plot.
 Canaris's personal diary was discovered and presented to Hitler in early April 1945, which implicated him in the conspiracy.
 Canaris was placed on trial by an SS summary court, presided over by Otto Thorbeck with Walter Huppenkothen as prosecutor.
 He was charged with treason, convicted, and sentenced to death.
 Together with his deputy general, Hans Oster, the military jurist General Karl Sack, the theologian Dietrich Bonhoeffer, and military officer Ludwig Gehre, Canaris was humiliated before witnesses.
-Canaris was led to the gallows naked and executed on 9 April at the Flossenbürg concentration camp, just weeks before the end of the European war.
+He was led to the gallows naked and executed on 9 April at the Flossenbürg concentration camp, just weeks before the end of the European war.
 According to Jürgen Stroop (SS-Gruppenführer), Canaris was hanged on a butcher's hook, a method deriving from medieval times.

 A prisoner claimed to have heard Canaris tap out a coded message on the wall of his cell on the night before his execution in which he denied he was a traitor and said that he had acted out of duty to his country.

 Erwin von Lahousen and Hans Bernd Gisevius, two of Canaris's main subordinates, survived the war and testified during the Nuremberg trials about Canaris's courage in opposing Hitler.
 Lahousen recalled a conversation between Canaris and General Wilhelm Keitel in which Canaris warned Keitel that the German military would be held responsible for the atrocities in Poland.
 Keitel responded that they had been ordered by Hitler.
 Keitel, who survived the war, was found guilty of war crimes at Nuremberg and hanged.